Internships and FellowshipsTweet

 Leave a mark.

 Many interns come to Washington hoping to dive into the world inside the Beltway and instead find themselves making copies and answering phone calls.
-Not so at POGO, where you’ll be immersed in the gritty work of government oversight from day one.
+Not at POGO, our interns will be immersed in the gritty work of government oversight from day one.

 When you make copies here, they’ll be of original government documents that are central to your research project; when you answer the phone, it’ll be to talk with an important source.
 From attending meetings on Capitol Hill to combing through resources at the Library of Congress, you’ll be exposing corruption that affects ordinary Americans and exploring solutions to present to Washington policymakers.

 Most significantly, your work will continue to make an impact after your internship ends.
-You may write an op-ed piece for POGO’s blog, assist with writing and editing congressional testimony, or contribute substantive research to a POGO report.
+You may write for POGO’s blog and you may assist with writing and editing congressional testimony, or contribute substantive research to a POGO report.
 Recent intern projects have included:

 Am I a good fit for POGO?

 It takes all kinds to make a government—and all kinds to oversee it.
-Much more important than your major are an interest in good governance and a drive to ask tough questions.
-Traditionally, our best interns have been creative self-starters who are concerned about keeping government accountable.
+Much more important than your major are an interest in good governance, a drive to ask tough questions, and the ability to work independently.
 Strong writing and research skills are also essential.